Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 ### 3. Install the frontend (formerly Step 2)

-Burn the ISO to a DVD.
+Burn the ISO to a DVD or USB.
 Then put the just burned DVD into an external, internal, or virtual DVD drive.

 I proceed with pictures from a VirtualBox install.
 The actions are the same on bare metal or other virtual environments.
 If you can't extrapolate from one platform to the next, are you certain you have chosen the correct career?

 This is just an average CentOS/RHEL install.
 Nothing new here.

 Put the DVD in and boot it.
-Pick the first option:
+Pick the first option if you have a DVD.
+The second if you're using a USB

 ![frontend_install_vbox_3](images/frontend/frontend_install_vbox_3.png)